 Yes.
 You have to have at least one healthy pregnancy and delivery without complications.
 Doctors need to ensure your body is able to carry a healthy pregnancy.

 A surrogate’s spouse or partner plays a vital role of support for the surrogate throughout her surrogacy journey.
 Watch surrogate Samantha share her perspective on her husband’s role in surrogacy.

-All of ConceiveAbilities surrogates are gestational surrogates.
-The most common form of modern surrogacy is achieved with a gestational carrier.
-Unlike traditional surrogates, a gestational surrogate is a woman who undergoes in vitro fertilization and carries an embryo that was created with an egg from the intended mother (or donor) and sperm from the intended father (or donor).
+All of ConceiveAbilities surrogates are gestational carriers.
+The most common form of modern surrogacy is achieved through gestational surrogacy.
+Unlike traditional surrogates, a gestational surrogate undergoes in vitro fertilization and carries an embryo that was created with an egg from the intended mother (or donor) and sperm from the intended father (or donor).

 Age, physical and mental health, previous pregnancies and US residency are basic qualifications you must meet to begin your surrogacy journey.
 Learn more about surrogate requirements and watch fertility expert Dr. Angie Beltsos explain the requirements to be a surrogate and why they are important.
 Don’t be discouraged if you think you may be disqualified to be a surrogate.
 Our experts will determine the next steps for you on your surrogate journey.
 You can also take this 5-minute survey to see if you meet the basic surrogate requirements.

 Because more families are choosing surrogacy, surrogates are in high demand.
-To find out your personalized base surrogate pay, use our surrogate pay calculator.
+To find out your personalized base surrogate compensation, use our surrogate pay calculator.

 Yes.
 For every woman you recommend to become a surrogate earns, you can earn up to $650.
 And, your referred surrogate also earns rewards.
 The further she progresses in her journey, the more you both earn.
 And you can earn unlimited referral bonuses with your personalized referral link!
 Learn more about our surrogate referral program.